Phone-GWP-group

 Taking Christmas as the obvious example, many shoppers look for festive-themed packaging suitable for gifting.
 This appeal is particularly important for products that would otherwise not be associated with the season.

-Festive or seasonal packs are also more likely to be in tune with consumers’ moods and will lead to increased impulse purchasing.
+Festive or seasonal packs are also more likely to align with consumers’ moods and lead to increased impulse purchasing.

-Another aspect to consider here is to add a sense of luxury or drama.
-Doing so can be achieved through special finishes on your packs (such as foil embossing or spot varnishing) or clever structural design that makes the pack unusual or different compared to the alternative options.
+Another aspect to consider is adding a sense of luxury or drama; this can be achieved through special finishes on your packs (such as foil embossing or spot varnishing) or through clever structural design that makes your packs stand out from alternative options.
 Even well-designed print can make a significant difference here.

-Ultimately, you should decide what your goals are for your seasonal packaging – such as brand awareness, overall sales volume, average order value, etc. – and you can then design it to help meet these.
+Ultimately, you should decide what your goals are for your seasonal packaging —such as brand awareness, overall sales volume, average order value, etc. —and design it to help meet those goals.

 A young woman looking at seasonal retail packaging